I think it would be honest to say that dogs are an investment. An investment of the heart, the check book, and precious time.

 So here are some thoughts, I would love to hear yours.

-If you don’t want to invest in a dog for twelve years, than don’t invest for twelve minutes.
+If you don’t want to invest in a dog for fifteen years, than don’t invest for fifteen minutes.
 Choose carefully, your dog investment should be long term.
 Never predict what your investment should look like or act like.
 Take the crystal ball out of ownership, invest wisely, put in your sweat equity, and always move forward together, honestly.
 The patient owner who has a plan will almost always turn out with the best investment.
 And most importantly, don’t invest in a dog just because everyone else is, invest in a dog because it’s what you have been wanting to do.